Juancho Polo Valencia: Early life

 Juancho Polo Valencia was born on 18 September 1918 in Cerro San Antonio, Magdalena, Colombia, to Juan Manuel Polo Meriño and María del Rosario Cervantes.

 He attended primary school in Fundación, and secondary school in Aracataca, the latter a hub of Caribbean literary and musical culture.
-From an early age, Polo showed a talent for storytelling and improvised singing, absorbing the oral traditions of the Magdalena River region.

 Music career

-Although initially taught to play the gaita by his father, Polo gravitated towards the accordion, first learning on his own and later receiving formal guidance from Pacho Rada, one of the great masters of vallenato.
+Although initially taught to play the gaita by his father, Polo preferred the accordion, which he began learning by himself and was later taught by Pacho Rada.

+Polo adopted "Valencia" as a second surname because of his admiration for the Colombian poet Guillermo Valencia.

+He was known for his "slow, cadenced style" and for his poetic and metaphorical lyrics.
 He was an early pioneer of vallenato, alongside others including Alejo Durán, Luis Enrique Martínez, Abel Antonio Villa, and Emiliano Zuleta Baquero.
-He travelled extensively through the Greater Magdalena region in what were known as cantos de juglaría—musical journeys that combined performance with oral history.

-He adopted "Valencia" as a second surname in homage to Colombian poet Guillermo Valencia, whose modernist works he admired deeply.

-Polo was known for his "slow, cadenced style" and for lyrics rich in metaphor and regional imagery—mountains, valleys, rivers, and birds—which to some listeners seemed unusual, but which he delivered with a spontaneity that gave his songs emotional authenticity.
-Many of his compositions were rooted in personal experiences, local events, and traditional stories, often blending romantic lament with playful social commentary.

 Throughout the 1940s, 1950s, and 1960s, he established himself as a sought-after performer at festivals, village celebrations, and cattle ranch gatherings, where the competitive art of the piqueria—musical duels between juglares—was a central feature.
 His travels often involved weeks on horseback across rural trails, carrying only his accordion and provisions, exchanging songs for food, lodging, or modest payment.

-While Polo never enjoyed the commercial recording success of some of his contemporaries, his influence on the vallenato tradition was significant.
-His songs were interpreted and popularized by others, helping shape the poetic dimension of the genre.
-His repertoire included laments such as Alicia Adorada, playful narratives like Se robaron mi sombrero, and competitive challenges such as El provincianito, which targeted fellow juglar Emiliano Zuleta in the tradition of lyrical rivalry.

 Death

 Polo died on 22 July 1978 in Fundación, after falling asleep in a hammock following a performance in Aracataca the previous night.
-Several of the musician's old cattle rancher friends from Fundación took it upon themselves to purchase his coffin and arrange his final funeral rites.
 He was initially buried in Fundación, but his body was later moved to Santa Rosa de Lima.